Amputation in Dogs & Cats

 There are many possible reasons for an amputation.
 Common examples include:

-- An injury that can’t be repaired and could result in chronic pain (for example, a very severe fracture of the leg with a car-related accident, or getting part of the tail caught in a door in such a way that the skin is removed or “degloved”).
+- An injury that can’t be repaired and could result in chronic pain (for example, a very severe fracture of the front leg with a car-related accident, or getting part of the tail caught in a door in such a way that the skin is removed or “degloved”).

 - An injury that resulted in severe nerve damage, leading to a paralyzed and non-feeling limb (which could cause mobility issues and chronic infections if not amputated).